zeddic/webdkp/README.md

 # Overview
-WebDKP is a website and addon for managing DKP for World of Warcraft.
+WebDKP is a [website](https://www.webdkp.com) and addon for managing DKP for World of Warcraft.
+It was created for the first version of WoW in 2006.

-This is the official repo for the webdkp.com website and addon.
+This is the official repo, which has started to receive updates in 2019 based on interest in WoW Classic.

 ## What is DKP?
 DKP, short for “Dragon Kills Points”, is a method of rewarding items